Voseo: Where and How it’s Used

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-There are only three countries in which the voseo is used almost exclusively in spoken Spanish: Uruguay, Paraguay and Argentina.
+There are only three countries where the voseo is used almost exclusively: Uruguay, Paraguay and Argentina.
 In these countries, you’ll always be addressed as vos instead of tú.

 The present tense is the most common form of the voseo.
 As usual, we’ll start by dividing our verbs into -ar, -er and -ir verbs.